 You don’t say if you have a new girlfriend and whether the invite is to you alone but either way, you need to be clear what you want before you hurt her feelings and if you are happy to remain split up, the kindest thing to do will be to send her a card and wish her well for the future.

-A: Are you asking for permission to have an affair?
+Answer: Are you asking for permission to have an affair?
 Because it certainly sounds like it.

 At 35, you should have the maturity to recognise that being married does not mean you won’t find other girls attractive – but it is rarely worth jeopardising a happy marriage for a quick fling with a younger woman just for a boost to your ego.